 [12] Although our opinion in Volkswagenwerk Aktiengesellschaft v.
 Church remarked on that defendant's "prominent use of the word 'Independent' whenever the terms 'Volkswagen' or 'VW' appeared in his advertising," 411 F.2d 350, 352 (9th Cir.
 1969), it isn't to the contrary.
 The inclusion of such words will usually negate any hint of sponsorship or endorsement, which is why we mentioned them in concluding that there was no infringement in Volkswagenwerk.
 Id.
 But that doesn't mean such words are required, and Volkswagenwerk doesn't say they are.
 Our subsequent cases make clear they're not.
-See Welles, 279 F.3d at 803 n.26; New Kids, 971 F.2d at 309.3
+See Welles, 279 F.3d at 803 n.26; New Kids, 971 F.2d at 309.10

 [13] The district court reasoned that the fact that an internet domain contains a trademark will "generally" suggest sponsorship or endorsement by the trademark holder.
 When a domain name consists only of the trademark followed by .com, or some other suffix like .org or .net, it will typically suggest sponsorship or endorsement by the trademark holder.
 Cf. Panavision Int'l, L.P. v.
 Toeppen, 141 F.3d 1316, 1327 (9th Cir.
-1998).4 This is because "[a] customer who is unsure about a
+1998).11 This is because "[a] customer who is unsure about a company's domain name will often guess that the domain name is also the company's name."
+Id. (quoting Cardservice Int'l v.
+McGee, 950 F.Supp.
+737, 741 (E.D.Va.
+1997)) (internal quotation marks omitted); see also Brookfield Commc'ns,

-3 The Sixth Circuit enjoined a domain name in part because it did "not include words like 'independent' or 'unaffiliated,'" but in that case there were additional factors indicating sponsorship or endorsement, including the use of stylized versions of the plaintiff's marks on the site.
+10 The Sixth Circuit enjoined a domain name in part because it did "not include words like 'independent' or 'unaffiliated,' " but in that case there were additional factors indicating sponsorship or endorsement, including the use of stylized versions of the plaintiff's marks on the site.
 PACCAR Inc. v.
 TeleScan Techs., L.L.C., 319 F.3d 243, 256-57 (6th Cir.
 2003).
 Where these or other factors suggest that nominative use is likely to cause confusion, a disclaimer may well be necessary.
 But a disclaimer is not required every time a URL contains a mark.